EsotericSquishyy/ergo/README.md

 #### Custom Color Schemes

-We now support custom color schemes so you can write your own theme as a Typst `dictionary` with the valid fields and pass it in to the `ergo-init` function as you would with any other color scheme (you can also define your schemes in json):
+You can also define your own color scheme.
+To do this, define a Typst `dictionary` with the valid fields and pass it in to the `ergo-init` function The best way to do this is to define your scheme in `json`:

 ```typ
 #import "@preview/ergo:0.2.0": *